quattor/quattor.github.com/_posts/2015-03-03-grenoble-workshop-summary.md

 ## CCM

+JSON and types: the way we are reading JSON profiles (`JSON::XS`) results in typed information being lost
+* Booleans, numbers and strings all interpreted as strings
-JSON and types: JSON has untyped data which is a problem when building configuration files where the data should be types
+* A problem when building configuration files where the data should be types
 * Stijn added a the ability to do a "typed interpretation" of JSON data: giving the same results as an XML profiles for unit tests
   * Idea is to have it enabled/disabled by a property in CCM
 * Agreement to put it disabled in 15.2 and enabled by default in 15.4 after testing by sites